Arthur Rhodes

-Arthur Lee Rhodes, Jr. (born October 24, 1969) is an American former Major League Baseball left-handed relief pitcher who is the current pitching coach for the Cleburne Railroaders of the American Association of Professional Baseball.
+Arthur Lee Rhodes Jr. (born October 24, 1969) is an American former professional baseball left-handed relief pitcher and current pitching coach for the Hagerstown Flying Boxcars of the Atlantic League of Professional Baseball.
+He played 20 seasons in Major League Baseball (MLB) for the Baltimore Orioles, Seattle Mariners, Oakland Athletics, Cleveland Indians, Philadelphia Phillies, Florida Marlins, Cincinnati Reds, Texas Rangers, and St. Louis Cardinals.

-Career
+Playing career

 Rhodes played high school baseball at La Vega High School in Waco, Texas.
 As a senior in 1988, he finished the season with a 17–0 record.

 Baltimore Orioles

-He was drafted by the Baltimore Orioles in the 2nd round of the 1988 Major League Baseball Draft.
+The Baltimore Orioles drafted Rhodes in the second round of the 1988 Major League Baseball Draft.
 During his 1991 season with the class AA Hagerstown Suns, Rhodes was selected as Eastern League Pitcher of the Year.
-Rhodes made his MLB debut with the Orioles in 1991, spending the next four years compiling a 20-24 record as a starter.
-After moving to the Baltimore bullpen in 1996, he complied a 8-1 record and posted an ERA of 3.50 in 26 games.
-In 1997, he earned 10 wins, despite not starting any games.
+Rhodes made his MLB debut with the Orioles in 1991, spending the next four years compiling a 20–24 record as a starter.
+After moving to the Baltimore bullpen in 1996, he compiled an 8–1 record and posted an ERA of 3.50 in 26 games.
+In 1997, he earned 10 wins despite not starting any games.
 He entered free agency after the 1999 season.

 Seattle Mariners

 Rhodes became a top setup man for the Seattle Mariners, becoming a key part of their bullpen for the wild-card team in 2000 and the 116-win team in 2001.
-Rhodes finished the season with an 8-0 record while posting an ERA of 1.72.
-He was involved in a notable incident during the latter season in which he was ejected from a game against the Cleveland Indians.
-Former Mariner Omar Vizquel complained that sunlight was reflecting off Rhodes' earrings; he was ordered to remove them but refused, leading to a bench-clearing brawl.
+Rhodes finished the season with an 8–0 record while posting an ERA of 1.72.
+He was involved in a notable incident in 2001 when he was ejected from a game against the Cleveland Indians.
+Former Mariner Omar Vizquel complained that sunlight was reflecting off Rhodes' earrings.
+Rhodes refused to remove his earrings, leading to a bench-clearing brawl.